andock/andock/docs/configuration/andock.md

 # Configuration
-The Andock configuration file `.andock/andock.yml` provides a number of variables to configure the build and deploy processes.
+The Andock configuration file `.andock/andock.yml` provides some variables to configure the build and deploy processes.

 With [hooks](hooks.md) you can define what happens during a build and deployment.

-You can generate basic configuration files with `fin andock config generate`
+You can generate essential configuration files with `fin andock config generate`

 Configuration files: